 Cafe Orleans is a table service restaurant in Disneyland’s New Orleans Square with a Creole-inspired menu.
-It features both indoor and outdoor seating, and truly is reminiscent of a New Orleans cafe.
-In terms of pricing, it falls between two other restaurants in New Orleans Square: the excellent French Market and Blue Bayou, the restaurant “in” Pirates of the Caribbean.
-In terms of cuisine, it’s the best of the three restaurants, and arguably the top table service restaurant in Disneyland (park).
+It features both indoor and outdoor seating, and price-wise falls between two other nearby restaurants: the excellent French Market and Blue Bayou, which is “in” Pirates of the Caribbean.
+Cuisine-wise, Cafe Orleans is the best of the three restaurants, and arguably the top table service restaurant in Disneyland.

 With dark woods, paintings and photos lining the walls, and beautiful stained glass, the inside dining area feels like an upscale cafe.
 However, we opted to dine outside because even the nice interior cannot trump the ambiance of New Orleans Square.